christiancoleman/tabtodo/README.md

 > C:\Users\\_*\{username\}*_\AppData\Local\Google\Chrome\User Data\Default\Extensions\\_*\{appId\}*_

-Extension source-code can be found in this folder location where the _*\{appId\}*_ is the same identifier used in Chrome Web Store i.e. pjajmbdjiiboeoaaplgcigkmcljimddm.
+Extension source-code can be found in this folder location where the _*\{appId\}*_ is the same identifier used in the Chrome Web Store i.e. pjajmbdjiiboeoaaplgcigkmcljimddm.

 # So what are my goals?

-* Analyzing the code for v2.1
+* Analyze the code for v2.1
-* Refactoring where possible
+* Refactor where possible
-* Exploring Chrome extension development options, standards, etc.
+* Explore Chrome extension development options, standards, etc.

 # Resources